waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Pathing Insights:
   - Southern Path (Row 14-16) is reachable from the North via ledges (Row 13) and has an exit North at (9, 14).
   - Top Lane Western Pocket (X=0-2) is isolated from the rest of Route 38 by walls at Row 7 and X=3.
   - Route 39 Wall: A wall at (16, 6) blocks east-west travel on Row 6.
-The eastern edge (X=17-19) must be accessed from Route 38.
 - Exploration Status:
   - Western Pocket (X=0-2): Unexplored.
 Entry point likely northern path (Row 0-4) from Ecruteak.

 # Lessons Learned
 - LEDGE_HOP_DOWN is one-way South.
 Do not plan North paths through them.
 - If an area seems isolated, check adjacent maps for alternative entrances.
-- Thursday is Bug Catching Contest day.
-Standard National Park NPCs are replaced.
+- Thursday/Tuesday/Saturday: Bug Catching Contest active.
+National Park NPCs are replaced.
-- Markers: Always keep markers for physical constraints (e.g., ledge pockets) even if Fly is available.
+- Markers: Always keep markers for physical constraints (e.g., ledge pockets) to assist pathfinding tools.